 Here’s what you should do:

-- Be intentional with your creditors (have your debt settlement company talk with them)
+- Be intentional with your creditors and have your debt settlement company talk with them.

-- Settle with your creditor (get your debts resolved)
+- Settle with your creditor to get your debts resolved.

 Settling With Your Credit Card Company